edenx/PBCanalysis/README.md

 - [ ] Spatial random effect:
   - [ ] Inlcude the GP as an MVN in modelling the random effect;
     - [x] INLA (fitting directly with the inverse aggregated kernel works well, but is it robust?)
     - [ ] Stan (Catalina breaks rstan, so sad.
-Will try running on virtual machine with Mojave)
+Will try running on virtual machine with Mojave.)
-  - [ ] Should consider also the joint optimisation of structured variance and noise variance.
 - [ ] Simulation study:
   - [ ] continuous LGCP or inhomogenous Poission?
   - [ ] Implement ICAR and BYM2 in INLA and Stan (straightforward code copying and pasting).